salesforcecli/plugin-packaging/messages/package_pushupgrade_list.md

 # flags.verbose.summary

-Displays additional information at a slight performance cost, such as number of orgs scheduled for push upgrade, orgs successfully upgraded, etc.
+Displays additional information such as number of orgs scheduled for push upgrade, orgs successfully upgraded, etc.

 # examples